Off-Season Golf Training Plan: Winter Practice That Works

 Hitting into a net does not give you quite as much feedback because you can’t look at things like ball flight and spin.

-Place a towel flat on the ground about 5 yards away from you.
-Chip shots and try to get them to land on the towel.
+• Chip shots and try to get them to stop on the towel.

 Golf putting practice is the easiest thing to work on at home.
 With golf putting practice you can use a putting mat or a carpet.